BSxTitaN/BSxTitaN/README.md

 - ✨ ML and AI

 ### - Hobbies :
-- ✨ Love Making Models
+- ✨ Sketching
-- ✨ Programming
+- ✨ Development
 - ✨ Being Perfect at Literally Everything
-- ✨ Gaming Addict
+- ✨ Play Games (Sports or eSports you name it 😌)
-- ✨ Watching Anime
+- ✨ Adventuring

 </br>
 </br>